 The yearbook of the University of Pennsylvania School of Veterinary Medicine was published as The Veterinary Record (1906-1910), The Class Record (1911-1913) , and The Scalpel since 1911.
 A book of photographs of the School and University were published in lieu of a yearbook in 1921.

 No issues were published for the years 1922-1927, 1929-1933, 2013 or after 2015.

-The 1940 issue is included in Ancestry.com (database also available through many public libraries).
+The 1910, 1911 and1940 issues are included in Ancestry.com (database also available through many public libraries).

-Pictures of veterinary students are included in the general University of Pennsylvania yearbook The Record in the years 1925-1927.
+Pictures of veterinary students are included in the general University of Pennsylvania yearbook The Record in the years 1925-1927 (also in Ancestry.com)

 Professional association journals and newspapers can carry obituaries and news items about Penn Vet faculty and students.